SIA Level 2 Award for Door Supervisors in the Private Security Industry (BIIAB)

 The Door Supervisor course comprises the following units:

-At Trent Education Centre, we are committed to making education accessible and affordable.
-We offer various funding options, including government loans, scholarships, and bursaries, to support your academic journey.
-Additionally, payment plans may be available to help manage your tuition fees in a flexible way.
+At Trent Education Centre, we are committed to making education both accessible and affordable.
+We offer a range of funding options, including government loans, scholarships, and bursaries, to support your academic journey.
+Flexible payment plans may also be available to help you manage tuition fees with ease.

-To learn more about your funding opportunities, please review our policy or get in touch with our admissions team for personalised guidance and support.
-We are here to help you every step of the way.
+To explore your funding opportunities, please refer to our funding policy or contact our admissions team for personalised guidance and support.
+We are here to assist you at every stage of your application

 Why TEC?

-Qualified Teachers: Our teachers hold recognised teaching qualifications and are experienced in teaching the subject to adults.
-They will find out about your individual needs and make sure that you are able to get the best out of the course.
+Qualified Teachers: Our teachers hold relevant qualifications and have extensive experience teaching adults.
+They will identify your individual needs to ensure you gain the most from your course.

-Individual Focus: At Trent Education Centre, we believe in the power of individual attention.
-Our teaching and support staff will assess your needs and monitor your development throughout the course.
-We will provide you with extra support if needed.
-We won’t treat you like a face in the crowd, but an individual with unique learning needs and interests.
+Individual Focus: At Trent Education Centre, we value personalised attention.
+Our teaching and support staff will assess your progress regularly and provide additional support where necessary.
+We treat you not as a face in the crowd, but as an individual with unique learning needs and interests.

 How to Apply?